Erudika/erudika.github.io/source/_posts/An-open-source-backend-for-the-Internet-of-Things.md

 We've released quite a few improvements in `1.19` like the implementation of "join-like" queries using the method `findLinkedObjects()` this allows you to search for objects within a set of linked objects, in a many-to-many relationship.
 This feature relies on the `nested` query in Elasticsearch.

-We've also support for Microsoft accounts so you can now authenticate users with valid Windows accounts.
-Additionally, we've added independent social sign in for apps with their own OAuth keys, meaning that each app in Para has its own private settings and these can contain security credentials for Facebook, Twitter, etc. This was not possible before for apps other thant the root app.
+Para now works with Microsoft accounts so you can authenticate users with valid Windows accounts.
+Additionally, we've added independent social sign in for apps with their own OAuth keys, meaning that each app in Para has its own private settings and these can contain security credentials for Facebook, Twitter, etc. This was not possible before for apps other than the root app.
 Hence, the new endpoint `/v1/_settings` was added for updating these new app settings.
 The full changelog can be found on [GitHub](https://github.com/Erudika/para/releases).

 For the next release we're hoping to implement a new Cassandra `DAO`, which is now overdue.
 An interesting fact about Para is that it was originally implemented to only run on top of Cassandra as a database layer.
-This was back in days when Cassandra was below version 1.0 and had no offical client library, instead we used the Hector client.
+This was back in days when Cassandra was below version 1.0 and had no official client library, instead we used the Hector client.
 Para is now database-agnostic but we really wanted to rewrite the original connector for Cassandra using the official Java drivers.

 *Have ideas for the next Para release?
 Chat with us [on Gitter](https://gitter.im/Erudika/para)!*